dalibo/emaj/docs/en/webUsage.rst

 * its name,
 * the date and time it has been set,
 * its state (active or not, protected against rollback or not),
-* the number of recorded log rows between this mark and the next one (or the current situation if this is the last set mark),
+* the number of recorded log rows between this mark and the next one (or the current state if this is the last set mark),
 * the total number of recorded log rows from when the mark was set,
 * the comment associated to the mark, if it exists.